 Simply stated, reverse osmosis for manufacturing is a high-tech method for purifying or filtering water.
 Osmosis occurs when solutions or liquids that contain dissolved mineral concentrations move through a semi-permeable membrane.
 Water travels from the side where the water is cleaner, over to the dirtier or more mineral-contaminated side of the membrane wall.

-But water purification engineers have figured out ways to perform an opposite action, through a method appropriately referred to as industrial reverse osmosis or industrial RO.
+Water purification engineers have figured out ways to perform an opposite action, through a method appropriately referred to as industrial reverse osmosis or industrial RO.
 During the industrial RO process, the water flows out of the high mineral concentration side and back across to the clean side.
 Dissolved minerals cannot pass through the membrane and are left behind, while the water that moves to the other side through industrial RO emerges clean and essentially mineral-free.

 Practical Application of Industrial Reverse Osmosis